You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Rental Car Prices

-Car hire is a great way to get around if you want to see lesser-known destinations in Croatia.
+Car hire is a great way to explore lesser-known destinations in Croatia.
 It’s also a good idea to hire a car if you’re traveling in a group, as it helps to keep costs low.

 Thankfully, road trips in Croatia don’t usually take very long.
 For example, between Zagreb and Dubrovnik, it’s around a 6-hour drive.